Likelihood inference for incompletely observed stochastic processes: ignorability conditions: Static conditions of ignorability for the TCMP

-The next theorem shows that CAR(GCMP) implies a factorization of the likelihood in two parts : one which depends on $\psi$ and the second one on $\theta$; this may be called ``weak ignorability''.
+The next theorem shows that CAR(TCMP) implies a factorization of the likelihood in two parts : one which depends on $\psi$ and the second one on $\theta$; this may be called ``weak ignorability''.